wiflore/DRL-Value-Based-Methods-Navigation/README.md

 </div></div><span></span></div></div></div><div><div class="index--container--2OwOl"><div class="index--atom--lmAIo layout--content--3Smmq"><div class="ltr"><div class="index-module--markdown--2MdcR ureact-markdown "><p>Follow the instructions below to explore the environment on your own machine!
 You will also learn how to use the Python API to control your agent.</p>
 <h2 id="step-1-clone-the-drlnd-repository">Step 1: Clone the DRLND Repository</h2>
 <hr>
-<p>If you haven't already, please follow the <a target="_blank" href="https://github.com/udacity/deep-reinforcement-learning#dependencies">instructions in the DRLND GitHub repository</a> to set up your Python environment.
+<p>Please follow the <a target="_blank" href="https://github.com/udacity/deep-reinforcement-learning#dependencies">instructions in the DRLND GitHub repository</a> to set up your Python environment.
 These instructions can be found in <code>README.md</code> at the root of the repository.
 By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.</p>
 <p>(<em>For Windows users</em>) The ML-Agents toolkit supports Windows 10.
 While it might be possible to run the ML-Agents toolkit using other versions of Windows, it has not been tested on other versions.
 Furthermore, the ML-Agents toolkit has not been tested on a Windows VM such as Bootcamp or Parallels.  </p>
 <h2 id="step-2-download-the-unity-environment">Step 2: Download the Unity Environment</h2>
 <hr>